 Routine maintenance is required to keep case sealer tape heads running at top operating performance since breakdowns can be extremely costly.
-Save money and extend the life cycle of your tape heads by following this daily maintenance checklist and troubleshooting guide.
+Save money and extend the life cycle of your tape heads by following our maintenance checklist and troubleshooting guide.

 Being proactive in your case sealer maintenance schedule allows you to find a solution to problems before they begin to affect production.
 By routinely checking key parts and components, you’ll be more likely to notice when something doesn’t seem right or is beginning to wear.

 Download this 7-Point Tape Head Maintenance Checklist to share with your operators and maintenance team.
 We recommend checking these areas daily to improve packaging performance and reduce issues associated with inadequate taping.